 The current HTML5 draft specification does not specify which video formats browsers should support.
 As a result, the major web browsers have diverged, each one supporting a different format.
 Safari will play H.264 (MP4) videos, but not WebM or Ogg.
 Firefox will play Ogg or WebM videos, but not H.264.
 Thankfully, Chrome will play all the major video formats, but if you want to ensure your video will play back on all the major web browsers, you’ll have to convert your video into multiple formats: .mp4, .ogv, and .webm

 Now you’ve got three different video files to upload, each one potentially hundreds of megabytes in size.

 (By the way, just how much bandwidth does your Internet provider allow you to use before imposing bandwidth caps?
 You may soon find out after you’ve uploaded several gigabytes of video files.)

-There are dozens of excellent video players that will handle this task (like Video.js), but WordPress also includes a built-in video player that will eliminate the need for a third-party video plugin.
+There are dozens of excellent video players that will handle this task (like Video.js).
+WordPress includes a built-in video player that eliminates the need for a third-party video plugin.
 That’s great news!
-But it gets a bit tricky…

 7.Cumbersome Code [or Shortcodes]